John Derrick,

 Please reach out if you cannot find an answer to your question.

 I mediate a wide range of cases.
 But I have a particular specialization in ones involving business/commerce, partnerships, contracts, real estate, homeowner associations, and consumer matters.
-I also have considerable experience in defamation cases and ones involving privacy and nuisance issues.
-I am very experienced in appellate mediation, although most of my cases are ones being litigated in trial courts.
+I have handled many personal injury, employment, and trusts and estates mediations as well.
+And I also have experience in defamation cases and ones involving privacy and nuisance issues.
+I am very experienced in appellate mediation, although a large majority of my cases are ones being litigated in trial courts.

 As for the “size” of cases, I try to set my mediation rates at a reasonable level, so that my services are affordable to a wide range of litigants.
 I don’t rank the “importance” of a case by the sums involved.
 In many cases, there are issues at stake that could have very important — even life-changing — consequences to those involved, regardless of the amount of money at stake.